Mapping the Gravitational-wave Sky with LISA: A Bayesian Spherical Harmonic Approach: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Katelyn Breivik for helpful discussions about the galactic white dwarf foreground, and to Ethan Payne for discussion about the \cg decomposition.
-We are also thankful to Arianna Renzini for useful discussion about using the spherical harmonic basis with LISA.
-All corner plots were made with ChainConsumer~\citep{ChainConsumer}.
+We are thankful to Arianna Renzini for useful discussion about using the spherical harmonic basis with LISA. \redtext{We also thank the anonymous referee for several insightful suggestions that made the paper better.}

+All corner plots were made with ChainConsumer~\citep{ChainConsumer}. \redtext{The sky maps are made with the healpy python package using the HEALPix library~\citep{healpy2, Zonca2019}}.
 The authors acknowledge the Minnesota Supercomputing Institute (MSI) at the University of Minnesota for providing computational resources that contributed to the research reported within this paper.
 This work is supported by the NASA grant 80NSSC19K0318.
 SB acknowledges support by the Doctoral Dissertation Fellowship at the University of Minnesota.
 AC acknowledges support by the National Science Foundation under grant No. 1922512.
 SRT acknowledge support from NSF AST-2007993, and a Dean’s Faculty Fellowship of Vanderbilt University’s College of Arts \& Science.